pahuja-sahil/pingDaemon/README.md

 ### Background Services

-You'll also need PostgreSQL, Redis, and Celery workers running.
+You'll also need PostgreSQL and Celery workers running.
 See the `docker-compose.yml` file for the complete setup.

 ## 📖 How to Use